MirjamC/xml-workshop/_build/html/_sources/6_xmlformats_intro.md

   name: python3
 ---

-# 6. Introduction to the Alto, TEI and Page format
+# 6. Introduction to the Alto/Didle, TEI and Page format